Discrimination, Harassment, Hazing, Bullying and Intimidation Policy

 ‘Sexual assault’ is often called other names like: sexual abuse, rape, indecent behaviour, indecent assault, sexual molestation, incest, child sexual abuse, child sexual assault, touching, ‘feeling up’, sexual harassment.
 The legal term for all these kinds of offences is ‘sexual assault’.

-The College and Monash University is committed to Respect.
+The College and Monash University are committed to Respect.
 Now.
 Always. – Ending sexual assault and harassment on campus.

 Sexual Assault Crisis Line Victoria: +61 1800 806 292